An ultra-short-throw projector (UST) projects a large, bright image of a surfer in a modern living room with city views.

 Installation

-Complex, often a professional needed
+Complex, often requires a professional

 Simple, place on furniture

-Shadow Issues
+Shadow problems

-Yes, blocks projection beam
+Yes, blocks the projection beam

-No interruptions
+No disruptions

 Ideal room